bartbutenaers/Node-RED-Tailscale-Tutorial/docs/certificate_introduction.md

 ## Self-signed certificates

 A hacker could of course sign his own certificate (pretending to be some kind of CA) containing our hostname (as common name).
-However when he sends a CSR to a trusted CA, they will check whether the requestor of the certificate owns the domain/hostname (which is specified int the request): see nex  Since the hacker has no root access to our domain, he cannot prove that he owns the domain.
-Since the CA will reject the CSR, the hacker can only sign his certificate by himself.
-Butt then he ends up with a ***self-signed certificate***, which are not considered secure by most clients (e.g. browsers, NodeJs, ...).
+However when he sends a CSR to a trusted CA, they will check whether the requestor of the certificate owns the domain/hostname (which is specified int the request).
+Since the hacker has no root access to our domain, he cannot prove that he owns the domain.
+Because the CA will reject the CSR, the hacker can only sign his certificate by himself.
+But then he ends up with a ***self-signed certificate***, which are not considered secure by most clients (e.g. browsers, NodeJs, ...).
 In other words decent https client software will reject such self signed certificates, because such clients will execute ***3 checks*** when a certificate arrives (during setup of a https connection):
 + Is the validity period of the certificate not passed yet.
 + Does the common name in the certificate match with the hostname in the url, i.e. the hostname to which we have send this request.
 + Has the certificate being signed by one of a list of trusted CA's (GlobalSign, Verisign, LetsEncrypt, ...).